subhaansd5/FNP-Sales-analysis/README.md

 Insights and recommendations are provided on the following key areas:

-- **Sales Trends Analysis:** Evaluation of historical sales and revenue patterns by occasions, categories, cities and by timelines.
-Focusing on Revenue, Delivery time, and Average Customer Spents.
+- **Revenue Trends Analysis:** Evaluation of historical sales and revenue patterns accross occasions and timelines.
+Analyzed order volume and average order value across month.
+Key metrics includes: Total revenue, total customers, Avereage order value and total orders.
-- **Product Level Performance:** An analysis of FNP's various products, understanding their potential demands in different months and occassions.
+- **Product Level Performance:** Analyzed the product performance according to the revenue, revenue contributions of the of the different categories and order times of the top performing products.
+Evaluated the top and bottom 5 products.
+-**Customer Behaviour:** analyzed the buying behaviour of customers, specially differences of buying behviour between male and female customers. analyzed the buying behaviour of the top 5 customers from all and top 5 each from different gender across different occasion and timeline.

-An interactive Excel dashboard can be downloaded [here.](https://github.com/subhaansd5/FNP-Sales-analysis/blob/65658c80d642b84d8704b8d6290b26b6e0a10d03/Dashboard.xlsx)
+An interactive Excel dashboard can be downloaded [here.]([FNP Data analysis apr.xlsx](https://github.com/subhaansd5/FNP-Sales-analysis/raw/main/FNP%20Data%20analysis%20apr.xlsx)

 Please refer the following link for Data.
 [Datasets.](https://github.com/subhaansd5/FNP-Sales-analysis/tree/bda27816c761af9220e035676c3668f8a66a33da/Data)